iyer1729/MotionGPT/README.md

+#Generative-AI-Enabled Human Motion Simulation (G-AI-HMS)

 This forked copy of MotionGPT is customized to produce simulated task motions with G-AI-HMS.
-We would like ot gratefully acknowledge the original authors of MotionGPT:
+We would like to gratefully acknowledge the original authors of MotionGPT:

 https://arxiv.org/abs/2306.14795
 https://arxiv.org/abs/2212.04048